yoshivn1203/Dev-Blog-Fe-Only/content/blog/2025-05-10-web-scraping-with-node-js.md

 }
 ```

-By setting these headers, your request is more likely to be treated as a legitimate browser request, reducing the chances of a 403 error.
+By setting these headers, your request is more likely to be treated as a legitimate browser request, reducing the chances of a 403 error. if this still not work, consider using **Puppeteer** similar to how we use it for **CSR** website below.

 ## Scraping CSR Websites